 Nope, no way.
 That does not fly with me.

-The bottom line is that by going with a self-hosted WordPresss installation, you’ll get a level of freedom that you just won’t get with WordPress.com.
+The bottom line is that by going with a self-hosted WordPress installation, you’ll get a level of freedom that you just won’t get with a hosted site whether it’s on WordPress.com, WP Engine, or the like.
 Whether you’re a beginning blogger, or a pro-blogger earning a full-time income from your blog, having a self-hosted WordPress site will allow you to be in complete control while to using the best available software at a reasonable price.